-This report addresses the structure and characteristics of the transaction based on the information provided to MERIS by the Originator as of November 2016.
-The ratings address the expected loss posed to investors by the final maturity of the In MERIS opinion the structure allows for timely payment of interest and ultimate repayment of principal at par on or before the final MERIS ratings maturity date. address only the credit risk associated with the transaction.
+This report addresses the structure and characteristics of the transaction based on the information provided to MERIS by the Originator as of February 2018.
+The ratings address the expected loss posed to investors by the final maturity of the In MERIS opinion the structure allows for timely payment of interest and ultimate repayment of principal at par on or before the final maturity date.
+MERIS ratings address only the credit risk associated with the transaction.
 Other non-credit risks have not been addressed, but may have significant effect on yield to investors.